 Notation

 The syntax of FO and its extensions is specified using the EBNF notation.
+In this notation, [ a ] zero or one occurrence of a, and { a } represents zero, one, or more occurrences of a.

 The lexicon lists the tokens of the language.
 They are specified using Python Regular Expressions.
 For example, an identifier satisfies [^\d\W]\w*\b.
 The regular expressions can be tested online, e.g., using pythex.org.